 I grew up just north of New York’s scenic Adirondack Mountains and spent a lot of time interacting with nature.
-I studied both environmental science and psychology at Colby, and while I very much enjoyed my time out in the field identifying coral samples or under the microscope looking at aquatic invertebrates, I have always been most fascinated by how people interact with the environments; what we gain from nature, why we love nature, and how and if we choose to protect it.
+I studied both environmental science and psychology in my undergrad, and while I very much enjoyed my time out in the field identifying coral samples or under the microscope looking at aquatic invertebrates, I have always been most fascinated by how people interact with the environments; what we gain from nature, why we love nature, and how and if we choose to protect it.
 Additionally, I have always been fascinated by the brain!
+Therefore, I pursued and completed my PhD in Dr. Dave Strayer’s Applied Cognition Lab (ACL) at the University of Utah.
+Over my five years in the ACL, we became some of the first to record event-related brain potentials outside in nature, providing preliminary evidence of restored attentional resources in nature.

-I am proud to have worked for the Keystone Science School, an educational nonprofit that teaches environmental science to children an educators, in between undergraduate and graduate school; as well as the Green Mountain Club, where I spent time as a summit steward on the Long Trail.
+Before my PhD, I am proud to have worked for the Keystone Science School, an educational nonprofit that teaches environmental science to children and educators, as well as the Green Mountain Club, where I spent time as a summit steward on the Long Trail.